reactiveui-un-framework-mvvm-para-net-basado-en-reactivex

 public ReactiveCommand<TParam, TResult> MyCommand {get;}

 Where TParam is the type of parameter the command receives, and TResult is the type of result it returns.
-In case either or both are null, we use the ‘Unit’ type provided by ReactiveUI, which, for practical purposes, we can consider similar to ‘void’.
+If either, or both, is null, we will use the ‘Unit’ type provided by ReactiveUI, which for practical purposes we can consider similar to ‘void’.

-Subsequently, to create the Command in the constructor of the VM, we use one of the following constructor methods,
+Later, to create the Command in the VM constructor we use one of the following constructor methods,

 • CreateFromObservable() - Create from an Observable.